jeffreykegler/personal/timeline.md

 # 1963

-L. Schmidt, Howard Metcalf, and Val Schorre present papers on syntax-directed compilers at a Denver conference.
+L. Schmidt, Howard Metcalf, and Val Schorre present papers on compilers at a Denver conference.
 <!-- Schorre 1964, p.
 D1.3-1 -->
+At the time, they call their approach syntax-directed, but it will turn out to be non-Chomskyan:
+BNF is used as a procedural notation, and does not necessarily describe the syntax parsed.
+This timeline will call
+parsers of this kind "pseudo-syntax-directed".

 # 1964